HuanglabPurdue/PR-4Pi/README.md

 PR-4Pi software package for analyzing single molecule blinking dataset from 4Pi-SMSN systems.

 ## Description
 The demo package consists of functions and scripts written in MATLAB (MathWorks, Natick, MA).
-The code has been tested in MATLAB version R2016b.
+The software has been tested in MATLAB version R2016b.
 The current version is only supported on Windows platform with GPU equipped.

 ## Required packages
 DIP image toolbox (http://www.diplib.org/download)